darelleglovo/DAR-ethereum-dex-app/README.md

 ## Getting Started

-First, run Ganache.
+First, connect your MetaMask and run Ganache.
-Make sure that `truffle-config.js` is configured with your local Ganache network configuration.
+Make sure that `truffle-config.js` and your MetaMask is configured with your local Ganache network configuration.
 Then, run the development server:

 ```bash